The Blegen Library is a non-circulating library. No book may leave the library premises.

 - Behavior which interferes with others' ability to use the Blegen Library or with the staff's ability to perform their duties may result in the revocation or suspension of library privileges.

-- Please keep windows and curtains closed to protect the books.
+- Please avoid talking in the library and keep windows and curtains closed for the book's protection.

 RULES FOR CONSULTING BOOKS

-- No book should ever be removed from a shelf unless it is checked out through the RFID kiosks located in the main floors of the library.
-RFID instructions are right next to the kiosk.
-Please consult the library staff for any questions at: email@example.com.
+- No book should ever be removed from a shelf unless it is checked out through the RFID kiosks located in every floor of the library.
+RFID instructions are right next to the kiosks and in the library's "Circulation system" webpage.

-- All library users are asked to return their books to the designated shelving carts.
+- Library users are asked to return their books to the designated shelving carts.
 Failure to check out or return books properly may result in forfeiture of library privileges.

 - Books checked out to members’ accounts must remain to their designated spaces.
-All users who wish to consult those materials should complete the "Check-out form for books on loan" (by the public terminals) following the instructions or contact the library staff for assistance.
+Users who wish to consult those materials should complete the "Check-out form for books on loan" (by the public terminals) following the instructions or contact the library staff for assistance.

-- MEMBERS may check out up to 20 books to their assigned space and renew them, if necessary, following the instructions by the library staff.
+- MEMBERS may check out up to 20 books to their assigned space and renew them, if they wish to, following the instructions by the library staff.
 They can easily monitor the number of books they have checked out through their account.

-- VISITORS may also check out up to 20 books at a time and they are requested to return them by the end of the day and use only tables marked with pink sign for visitors.
-There are visitors’ tables on each floor of the library.
+- VISITORS may also check out up to 20 books at a time.
+They are requested to return them by the end of the day and use only tables marked with a pink sign for visitors.
+There are visitors’ tables in every floor of the library.

 - Scanning is free to all library users.
 A personal USB drive is needed to save the scans.
-Visitors are expected to complete all their scanning 15 minutes before closing time.
+Visitors should complete their scanning 15 minutes before closing time.

 Computer Room and Internet Access for Visitors in the Blegen Library: